metalbear-co/mirrord.dev/content/docs/reference/fileops/index.md

 `off_t lseek(int fd, off_t offset, int whence);`

 Reposition the file offset of an open file on the remote pod. lseek through mirrord-layer supports all valid options for whence as specified in the Linux manpages.
-If the provided `fd` is a valid file descriptor i.e. it refers to a file opened on the remote pod then the call is forwarded to the remote pod, otherwise if the call is sent to libc.

 Example: